Assignments give admins the capability to pose a question or task to learners who have to submit an entry against the assignment.

 Q: Some comments are showing as a dark navy colour, what does this mean?

-This means that the comment was made by a user who is an Admin or an instructor.
+This means that the comment was made by a user who is an Admin or a Facilitator.

 Q: How will the learner know that it is an assignment?